 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-A seam bowling allrounder from Plymouth, Lewis Gregory finished the 2014 season as one of the most improved players in county cricket.
-While his talent had never been in doubt - Gregory developed through the Devon age-group teams (primarily as a batsman) and is a former captain of England U19 - in 2014 Gregory started to produce consistently impressive performances with the ball and, despite injury limiting him to nine Championship games, he claimed 43 wickets at 26.06 apiece as well as averaging a fraction below 30 with the bat.
+Gregory finished the 2014 season as one of the most improved players in county cricket.
+While his talent had never been in doubt - Gregory developed through the Devon age-group teams (primarily as a batsman) and is a former captain of England U19 - in 2014 he started to produce consistently impressive performances with the ball.
+Despite injury limiting him to nine Championship games, he claimed 43 wickets at 26.06 apiece as well as averaging a fraction below 30 with the bat.
 Highlights included an 11-wicket match against Northants and slamming a 70-ball century against Durham in a List A game.